 8 out of 8 people found this review helpful.

 More reviews by lovermac

 This is a great serum at a great price.
 It has wonderful antioxidants and in the summer I use this alone without a moisturizer.
 It seems to be enough.
 My favourite extra emollient moisturizer from Paula has been discontinued, so I don't know what I am going to use in the winter, but this is great when its hot, or under moisturizer in the winter.

 i bought this cause i was curious about what it would do for my skin. i used to use it all over my face, but really couldn't see or feel anything it was doing for me, except of the dry areas it helped increase moisture retention. so now i use it only on dry areas before i apply a moisturizer. it has a very nice texure tho and wasn't oily or greasy at all. it doesn't make me break out either. if it wasn't so expensive i'd repurchase it but i get plenty of antioxidants from my moisturizers and foundations and it's really expensive for the small bottle u get. tho it will last a lifetime i think, i've had it for nearly 9 months now and i doubt its even half empty.

-The silicone feels nice and silky but who knows what the other ingredients do, if anything.
+It's a nice enough product but I think it's entirely superfluous.
+Paula Begoun could have put those antioxidants in her moisturizers, why develop a separate product??The silicone feels nice and silky but who knows what the other ingredients do, if anything.
 For anyone with dry skin this is too lightweight to use on it's own but for anyone who likes to layer products - or use an extra dose of antioxidants - this is a perfectly decent choice.